-Frances E. “Beth” Coffey is the interim Programs Director for Northwestern Division, U.S. Army Corps of Engineers, a role she assumed on March 31, 2019.
+Frances E. “Beth” Coffey is the Programs Director for Northwestern Division, U.S. Army Corps of Engineers, a role she assumed on March 31, 2019.

 Through the Division's headquarters in Portland, Oregon, and a Missouri River regional office in Omaha, Nebraska, Ms. Coffey oversees approximately a $3 billion annual program of water resource projects and environmental restoration activities throughout the Columbia and Missouri river basins in an area comprising about a fourth of the continental United States.